Wildsong/ArcGIS_Python_Template/README.md

 ## Files

-**python_toolbox_template.pyt** - This is the Python toolbox; it will show up right away in ArcCatalog as a toolbox.
+**python_toolbox.pyt** - This is the Python toolbox; it will show up in ArcCatalog as a toolbox.

+**field_update_tool.py** - This is a class defining a tool.
+It acts as "glue" to connect the "business logic" in field_update_code.py to the toolbox.

+**field_update_code.py** - This is a sample which updates a datestamp field in a feature class

-**python_tool_template.py** - This is a class defining a tool.
-It acts as "glue" to connect the "business logic" in some_sample_code.py to the toolbox.
+**ndvi_tools.py** - This is a class defining a tool.
+It acts as "glue" to connect the "business logic" in ndvi_code.py to the toolbox.

-**some_sample_code.py** - This is your code, that would actually do some geoprocessing work.
+**ndvi_code.py** - This is a sample which generates an NDVI raster.

 **test_pro/** - contains an ArcGIS Pro project for unit testing and development.
-Includes sample data and a sample Model.
+Includes sample data.

 The template ESRI provides has all the code in one PYT file.
 This is okay for little tiny tools, in fact you can easily share a toolbox written this way because it's all in one file.
 But it's hard to debug and hard to maintain.